reazwrahman/Thermostat_Backend_API/README.md

 ## Test Instruction for Target Hardware

-- Navigate one directory up (where venv will be located) and create a backup folder
+- Navigate one directory up (where venv will be located) and create a backup folder.
+If it's already created and backup config exists there, jump to git stash and git pull

 - make sure ```app/api/Config.py``` has the correct running mode and device config values